Unity-Technologies/usd-unity-sdk/package/com.unity.formats.usd/Documentation~/USD Export.md

 ## Export Selected with Children

-On Mac you will see multiple file format options- USDC and USDA.
+On Mac you will see multiple file format options - USDC and USDA.

 On Windows the default is .usd with a USDC format, but you can change the file ending in the Save window to specify a different file ending and encoding.